Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

 A Python application that allows users to compare and analyse various characteristics of different monsters from the Godzilla universe.

 ### Developer guide
-- Customising the UI

 - Integrating new data sources
+  - Changing the base_path and the file_name variables to import your own CSV files.
+  - Changing the image URLs in the CSV file allows you to use different images.

 - Optimising performance
+  - Using @st.cache_data above selected functions is helpful.

 ### User guide

-- Sidebar
+- Sidebar components
   - Login - for secret users codes (not for security or logins)
   - Dataframe View - toggle the Comparison and Research sections
   - Research View - add extra information to each item in the image grid